 —And...
 Jeremy Fish becomes SF City Hall's first artist-in-residence.

-Signed by artists and comes with a certificate of authenticity
+Signed by artist and comes with certificate of authenticity.